Year 9 (Block 3)

-A Level students at Bedales follow Edexcel’s new English Literature course which we feel offers us the greatest breadth of prose, poetry and drama from across different time periods and genres.
+A Level students at Bedales follow Edexcel’s English Literature course which we feel offers us the greatest breadth of prose, poetry and drama from across different time periods and genres.
 We also feel that this course maintains the ability for staff and students at Bedales to have a degree of choice in the texts studied that other boards were unable to match.
 Edexcel is a very well established board and we are very pleased to be teaching a course which can establish rigour whilst enabling a passion for literature to flourish in our students.

-The subject is assessed through three terminal examinations at the end of the A2 year and a piece of comparative coursework work worth 20% of the final mark.
+The subject is assessed through three terminal examinations at the end of the second year and a piece of comparative coursework work worth 20% of the final mark.
 The exams papers are divided into Drama, Prose and Poetry.
 Drama and Poetry require two questions to be answered while Prose has only one as the prose is further studied through the coursework.
 The coursework is the product of a mixture of taught lessons and independent research carried out over the summer holiday between the 6.1 and 6.2 years and we would hope that a student completing this piece of work would have the opportunity to choose their own text and analytical focus for the final essay.
 Coursework is always a stimulating process that will form a major part of a student’s preparation for further study at university.